Outdoor Movies and Concerts This Summer in Philadelphia

 Address: 8177 Roanoke Street, Philadelphia

 The Chestnut Hill Community Association’s Pastorius Park Concert Series is the longest-running free outdoor concert series in Philadelphia.
 Join the tradition and experience a variety of musical genres, from Celtic folk and blues, to chamber music, rock, and roots.
-Kids may particularly enjoy Johnny Shortcake on June 18th, with his “seriously silly soul music.”
+Kids may particularly enjoy The Plants on June 17th, with their eclectic style that encourages creativity!

 Attendees are encouraged to bring lawn chairs, blankets, and picnics.